Docker vs. docker-compose

 My setup with one docker container always contained a run.sh file, and a Dockerfile.
 The run.sh file grew over time and taught me a lot of bash, but docker-compose does all I need without any bash scripting.
 More about that in a bit.
 The run.sh had the following purposes:

-2. enter a running container - the above command also detected if a container was already running and just entered it, basically opening a second shell inside the container (via docker exec)
+./run.sh bashI built, started, entered a container and landed on the command line inside that container - enter a running container - the above command also detected if a container was already running and just entered it, basically opening a second shell inside the container (via

-4. configure the docker runtime - when running a docker container you might need to expose a port (for a web server running inside the container) or you need to map a folders into the container, so you can work with the files inside the container.
-All these things were inside my run.sh.
+Dockerfile(the definition of the container) docker needs to rebuild the container, myrun.shdid this (more or less well) on demand - configure the docker runtime - when running a docker container you might need to expose a port (for a web server running inside the container) or you need to map a folders into the container, so you can work with the files inside the container.
+All these things were inside my

 docker-compose ftw